pmean/build-website/text/06/PromoteBook.md

 > Gee, what a coincidence.
 That\'s what I am hoping to do at my [Stats:
 > Statistical Evidence in Medical Trials](../evidence.asp) web page.
 >
-> I said that  my employer has generously provided me with space for a
+> I said that<U+FFFD> my employer has generously provided me with space for a
 > web site, and you should check with your employer also.
 A subweb at
 > your employers web site will carry some restrictions, and some
 > employers might impose only some trivial restrictions (e.g., no links